medly/starter/packages/api/README.md

 # Create Api

-An application for generating api.
+An application for generating backend application using ExpressJS.

 ## Getting started